LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-settings.md

 date: 2019-01-29 12:29:01 +0000

 ---
-The campaign footnote includes account level settings that allow you to configure the key elements of your campaigns.
+The Campaign Builder footnote includes account level settings that allow you to configure the key elements of your campaigns.
 By doing so, you can enhance the performance of campaigns, and make sure you have the right tracking and measurement in place to accurately measure their success.

 ![](/img/campaign-settings-1.png)